Caretakers of the past, stewards of the future

 Visiting The Maritime Museum at Eagle Harbor

 Hours & Admission- The Maritime Museum is part of the Eagle Harbor Lighthouse Complex and is open from mid-June to early October.
+The 2021 opening date expected is June 20th.
+Hours for June, September and October are 12 - 5 PM.
+July and August hours are 10 AM - 5 PM, Monday - Saturday and 12 - 5 PM on Sunday.
 Admission $5.00.
 Children free.
-Check the Site and Museum Schedule page for specific hours of operation.

 Location- The Maritime Museum is located in the old fog horn signal building at the Eagle Harbor Lighthouse Complex, located on Lighthouse Drive.
 GPS: N 47 27.592 , W 88 09.586, Decimal Degrees: 47.459865, -88.159763